Maria Britneva: Later years

 Britneva and Williams continued to write to each other, until shortly before his death in 1983.
 She was increasingly protective of him, going so far as to attempt to push his brother Dakin off a catwalk at the Lyceum Theatre after the Broadway opening of Out Cry in 1973.
 In 1975, Williams angered Britneva by mentioning her only briefly in his memoirs, in which he referred to her as "an occasional actress" and said she was "afflicted with folie de grandeur".
 At her insistence, he wrote an apology, claiming that editors had cut down his description of "this richly sustaining attachment".
 She was certainly the model for the Countess in his play This Is (1976).
 She was sometimes cruel to the other women in his life, and probably caused him to dismiss his agent Audrey Wood.
 Late in his life, some friends were sure she supplied Williams with drugs.
 However, at the end of his life, his friendship for her was cooling.

 Williams named Maria St Just as co-trustee (with John Eastman, a celebrity lawyer and the brother of Linda McCartney) of the trust for his lobotomized sister, Rose.
 This had the effect of making her his literary executor, since the copyrights to his works were vested in the trust.
 In this role, she fiercely defended his legacy, to an extent that many found excessive, such as involving herself in casting and advising actors, denying scholars access to Williams's papers, demanding the right to vet the manuscript of the authorized biography, and rescinding permission that Williams had granted to Lyle Leverich for such a biography.
 She also refused permission for a biography by Margot Peters.
 Lahr describes her as considering herself "Williams' widow without a ring".

-In 1981, Britneva’s daughter Katherine married Oliver Gilmour and had two children, Natalia Claire Gilmour (born 1981) and Marco Oliver Gilmour (1988).
+In 1981, Britneva’s daughter Katya married Oliver Gilmour and had two children, Natalia Claire Gilmour (born 1981) and Marco Oliver Gilmour (1988).
 This marriage ended in divorce.

+Maria was given a small role as Daniel Day-Lewis' mother Mrs Vyse in the Merchant Ivory 1985 film, A Room With a View, as well as in their 1987 film Maurice starring Hugh Grant, that was filmed at her country house.

 Lord St Just died in 1986, and in 1990 Britneva published a collection of her correspondence with Williams, under the title Five O'Clock Angel: Letters of Tennessee Williams to Maria St. Just, 1948–1982.
 This book was adapted for the stage by Kit Hesketh-Harvey.
 In the book, Britneva changes Brooks Atkinson's review in The New York Times of her 1955 performance as Blanche in A Streetcar Named Desire from a pan to a rave.

 Britneva died in London in February 1994.
 The cause of death was heart failure as a result of rheumatoid arthritis.
 On her instructions, she was buried at Wilbury House, the Grenfell country house in Wiltshire, with her dogs rather than with her in-laws, with whom she did not get on well.